mASF post by "finalD" posted on: mASF forum: General Discussion newsgroup, February 2, 2005

 right?
 Well, that's a reflection of the REAL YOU!
 Think you

-should have married that hot girl you were dating just out of
+should have married that hot girl you were dating just out of college before you discovered mASF so that you'd never have

 "regrets" about being "trapped" (mASF being what it is,